Cowboys News App [Android]

 DE Taco Charlton

-This is hardly my way of saying that Taco has silenced his critics or even proven he was worth the Cowboys' first-round pick.
-However, the rookie took a lot of flack for his lack of impact in the game.
-It's only fair to recognize his improvement in the following weeks.
+This is hardly my way of saying that Taco has silenced his critics or even proven he was worth the Cowboys’ first-round pick.
+However, the rookie took a lot of flack for his lack of impact in the Hall of Fame game.
+It’s only fair to recognize his improvement in the following weeks.

 Some maintain the same argument from around the draft; Watt is a 3-4 pass rusher and would not have worked for the Cowboys scheme at his size.
 There's probably some validity to that, but many aren't going to care if he's racking up sacks and Charlton isn't making the same kind of impact in Dallas.